kelseamann/semantic-UI/README.md

 # Semantic UI Layer - Codemod

+> **⚠️ Important**: This is a **codemod tool only**.
+You do NOT need to import or use any library components.
+Simply install the package and run the codemod to transform your existing PatternFly components.
+The library code in this repository is for reference/development purposes only.

 A codemod tool that automatically adds standardized semantic `data-*` attributes to **all PatternFly components** in your codebase, making them AI-friendly and easier for AI tools to understand.

 ## Overview